About Ryde Social Heritage Group

 Below we include Information on some of our most active members, in alphabetical order, and the current Committee:

-- Ann Barrett is a founder member and the Research Co-ordinator for the Group.
-She worked in admin and has always been very interested in history, and in particular, both local and family history.
+- Ann Barrett (Membership Secretary) is a founder member and the Research & Publications Co-ordinator for the Group.
+She has researched for many years and studied history, both local and family history for most of that time.

-- Barbara Hunt joined the Committee in October 2011.
-She has lived in Ryde for the past 40 years, having moved from Reading as a child.
-She loves Ryde and it’s history and enjoys researching her own family tree.
+- Barbara Hunt (Chairperson) has lived in Ryde for the past 52 years, having moved from Reading as a child.
+She loves Ryde and its history and enjoys researching her own family tree.

 - Many other members contribute at meetings, and support the work of the various Work Groups (Transcribing, Publications, Mapping, Research, Natural History, and Family History).